tomjenningss/katacoda-labs/appsody-intro/step3.md

 The very last line tells you where the application is available.
 Let’s call the resource by opening this endpoint in the browser:

+Take note of the port number `http://localhost:30062` `30062` as you will need the port number to access the end point

 <a href="https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/resource"> http://localhost:32748/resource</a>